 Our principal sources of liquidity consist of EUR 1,656 million of cash and cash equivalents as of December 31, 2006, EUR 400 million of available credit facilities as of December 31, 2006 and cash flows from operations.
-For further details of our credit facilities, see Note 11 to our consolidated financial statements.
 In addition to cash and available credit facilities, we may from time to time raise additional capital in debt and equity markets.
 Our liquidity needs are affected by many factors, some of which are based on the normal ongoing operations of the business, and others which relate to the uncertainties of global economies and the semiconductor industries.
 Although our cash requirements will fluctuate based on the timing and extent of these factors, we believe that cash generated from operations, together with the liquidity provided by existing cash balances, are sufficient to satisfy our present requirements.

-We expect to steadily improve our cash conversion cycle during 2007 although we expect substantial cash outflow from operations due to income taxes and from investing activities due to our intended acquisition of Brion and other capital expenditures.
+We expect to steadily improve our cash conversion cycle during 2007 although we expect substantial cash outflow from operations due to income taxes and from investing activities due to our intended acquisition of Brion Technologies, Inc. and other capital expenditures.
 We expect an increase in cash outflow in 2007 with respect to income taxes as our tax losses carried forward in the Netherlands were substantially utilized at the end of 2006.
 In addition, we intend to acquire 100 percent of the outstanding shares of Brion subject to approval by regulatory authorities, for a total consideration of USD 270 million (approximately EUR 203 million) in cash.
-Other capital expenditures in 2007 are expected to be approximately EUR 250 million, up EUR 150 million above the level in 2006.
-A significant part of the additional 2007 capital expenditures will be allocated to construction and upgrades of production facilities in the Netherlands.
-See also Item 4.D.
-"Property, Plants and Equipment".
+Capital expenditures with respect to tangible fixed assets in 2007 are expected to be approximately EUR 250 million, up EUR 150 million above the level in 2006.
+A significant part of the additional 2007 capital expenditures will be allocated to construction and upgrades of production facilities in the Netherlands with 6,000 square meters of clean room and office space.